-Once you have the location setup and ahead hired, you can have a couple of key results to test the waters a bit.
-So, the 3rd key result for this quarter can be to generate 30+ leads for Italy.
+Once you have the location setup and a head hired, you can have a couple of key results to test the waters a bit.
+So, the third key result for this quarter can be to generate 30+ leads for Italy.
 And finally, a 4th key result could be to have at least 3 reference customers from Italy.
 Now, with this setup, you can aggressively execute for the next three quarters.
 You’ll have a local office, local leader, you would’ve demonstrated the ability to generate leads and finally, you’ll have customers that can be quoted as happy references for newer prospects.

-And at the final level, you can actually have individual OKRs.
-Employees can have their own OKRs, which essentially are actions that derive from the department level or team level OKRs, down to the individual level.
-Let’s take this example, the department key result “acquire 30 new leads for this quarter from the Italian region,” could essentially become an objective for the digital marketing head.
+Let’s return to our original example to help understand Individual OKRs.
+The department key result “acquire 30 new leads from the Italian region,” Could become an objective for the digital marketing head.
 He could say, “Okay, I need to get 30 new leads from the Italian market in this quarter, so what do I do?”
-Okay, I need to run ads in certain places, let’s say, Google ads or LinkedIn ads or newspaper ads or magazine ads.
-And then maybe you could say, “I need to get some PR involved, like maybe announcing that this company is entering this market, do some press conference and other things to get the message out,” which all results in awareness.
+In response, he runs ads in certain places, let’s say, Google ads or LinkedIn ads or newspaper ads or magazine ads.
+Additionally, he might get PR involved to announce the company is entering new territory and do some press coverage and other things to get the message out which all results in awareness.

 So basically, once awareness increases, people start taking notice of who you are and that you’re there.
-And then have a good, nice website to capture more traffic and then capturing more interest.
+And then have a good, nice website to capture more traffic and then capture more interest.
 And that’s how you can go from zero to 30 leads.
 It could be the head of marketing’s OKR, or it could technically be a list of tasks that they go through and not necessarily tracking OKR.
 But it is possible to have company-wide OKRs, and then department OKRs, and then individual OKRs which lineup to either department or team OKRs.
 And basically all the four levels of OKRs co-exist in a particular OKR situation in the company.